Class of 1965 Wharton Professor of Management

 Teaching, Speaking, Consulting, and Leadership

-Adam received a standing ovation for his 2016 TED talk on what it takes to be original and was voted the audience's favorite speaker at The Nantucket Project on the success of givers and takers.
-His speaking and consulting clients include Google, the NBA, Merck, Goldman Sachs, Disney Pixar, Facebook, Johnson & Johnson, BCG, Amex, the United Nations, the U.S. Army and Navy, and the World Economic Forum, where he has been honored as a Young Global Leader.
-At Wharton, he has been honored with the Excellence in Teaching Award for all of his classes and earned the Goes Above and Beyond the Call of Duty MBA Teaching Award.
+Adam received a standing ovation for his 2016 TED talk on the surprising habits of original thinkers and was voted the audience's favorite speaker at The Nantucket Project on the success of givers and takers.
+His speaking and consulting clients include Facebook, Google, the NBA, Merck, Goldman Sachs, Disney Pixar, Johnson & Johnson, BCG, Amex, the U.S. Army and Navy, and the World Economic Forum, where he has been honored as a Young Global Leader.
+At Wharton, he has received the Excellence in Teaching Award for all of his classes and earned the Goes Above and Beyond the Call of Duty MBA Teaching Award.
 He is the founder and host of the Authors@Wharton speaker series, and co-director of Wharton People Analytics.
-He has designed experiential learning activities based on The Apprentice in which students have raised over $325,000 for the Make-A-Wish Foundation while developing leadership, influence, networking and collaboration skills.
+He has designed experiential learning activities in which students have raised over $325,000 for the Make-A-Wish Foundation while developing leadership, influence, networking and collaboration skills.
 He is a passionate feminist who writes on women and work with Sheryl Sandberg, including Speaking while female and Madam C.E.O., get me a coffee.
 He serves on the Lean In board and the Defense Innovation Advisory Board at the Pentagon.

 Adam has been profiled twice on the Today Show and in the New York Times magazine cover story, Is giving the secret to getting ahead?
 His studies have been highlighted in books such as Quiet by Susan Cain, Drive by Daniel Pink, Thrive by Arianna Huffington, A Path Appears by Nicholas Kristof and Sheryl WuDunn, and David and Goliath by Gladwell.
 He is a contributing op-ed writer on work and psychology for the New York Times, where his articles on Raising a moral child and How to raise a creative child have each been shared over 300,000 times on social media.

 Adam received his Ph.D. and M.S. from the University of Michigan in organizational psychology, finishing it in less than three years, and his B.A. from Harvard University, magna cum laude with highest honors, Phi Beta Kappa honors, and the John Harvard Scholarship for highest academic achievement.